reputage/didery.js/docs/api/getBlobs.rst

 Return
 ======
-get Blobs returns a promise that when fulfilled returns the server's response to the fetch operation.
+getBlobs returns a promise that when fulfilled returns the server's response to the fetch operation.

 Example
 =======